 Applications are invited from graduates, normally with at least a Second Class Honours degree, in an undergraduate discipline such as: language, linguistics, computational linguistics.
-Applicants should have knowledge of a second language (no restrictions apply).
+Applicants should have knowledge of a second language (no restrictions apply as to which language).

 In addition, applicants should preferably have spent a total of at least 12 months per language in a country or countries where the language(s) they wish to study are spoken.

-Consideration will be given to graduates from other disciplines who have appropriate linguistic competency.
+Consideration will be given to graduates from other disciplines with appropriate linguistic competency.

 Non-native speakers of English should will be required to submit evidence of advanced English language skills e.g. IELTS 7 points, Cambridge Proficiency Pass or TOEFL 600 points (paper based test) or 250 points (computer based).